syoxTS/Test/README.md

 npm index

-This script will create a text file for every TS5 profile and export all of your contacts.

 Thats it!
+This script will create a text file for every TS5 profile and export all of your contact names.